rsmp-nordic/rsmp_core/source/applicability/basic_structure.rst

 .. image:: /img/msc/agg_state_array.png
    :align: center

+* Bit 2 can not be transmitted using RSMP
 * Bit 3 is true if there are any active alarms with priority 1
 * Bit 4 is true if there are any active alarms with priority 2
 * Bit 5 is true if there are any active alarms with priority 3
+* Bit 6 and bit 7 can not be active at the same time
+* Bit 8 can not be transmitted using RSMP

 Please see section :ref:`alarm-priority`.